ASTM F2100 Level 2 medical-grade masks

 Christopher Waters was born in Hamilton, Ontario.
 In 1973, following an unanticipated early departure from secondary school, he enrolled in the Canadian Armed Forces and spent the next 28 years in a variety of roles and appointments in the Army.
 He participated in exercises and operations in Canada and in Australia, Norway, Germany and Cyprus.
 He was initially trained and employed as a reconnaissance patrolman, an anti-tank guided missile gunner and, after having earned an officer’s commission, was employed as an armoured reconnaissance troop leader, an armoured squadron commander and a

-Grégoire Webber is Canada Research Chair in Public Law and Philosophy of Law at Queen’s Law, cross-appointed to the Department of Philosophy, and Visiting Fellow at the London School of Economics and Political Science.
+Grégoire Webber is Canada Research Chair in Public Law and Philosophy of Law at Queen’s Law, cross-appointed to the Department of Philosophy, and Visiting Senior Fellow at the London School of Economics and Political Science.
 He is joint convenor of the Queen's Colloquium in Legal and Political Philosophy.

 Noah Weisbord is an Associate Professor at Queen's Law.
 His research focuses on the role of the criminal law in managing, reflecting or exacerbating intergroup conflict.
 A current project examines self-defence in Canadian criminal law from historical, comparative, and conceptual perspectives.
 Noah is a leading expert on the crime of aggression—individual criminal responsibility for aggressive war—and he assisted diplomatic delegations to define the crime.
 His monograph on the crime of aggression was published with Princeton University Press in June 2019.